davidcarboni/restolino/README.md

 ### Run

 This is what you want, right?
 Minimum time-to-working.
-This runs your api on port 8080 with remote debug on 8000.
+This runs your API on port 8080 with remote debug on 8000.

     #!/bin/bash